- Majors and Minors

 College Writing Requirements (A.B., B.S., B.G.S., B.S.Chem.)

 - First-Year Writing Requirement

 The goal of the First-Year Writing Requirement (FYWR) is to prepare students for the type of writing most often assigned and valued in University courses.
 Students cannot fulfill the requirement through Advanced Placement (AP) scores.
-The FYWR should be completed in the first year with a minimum grade of C-.
+Students should complete their first-year writing course in their first year, and must earn a C- or higher to meet the requirement.
+This requirement should be satisfied before attempting a course to meet the Upper-Level Writing Requirement.
 The majority of students fulfill the first-year writing requirement through English 125 (Writing and Academic Inquiry) and English 124 (Academic Writing and Literature), but there are a few other courses around the University that also fulfill the requirement.
 Engineering 100 does not fulfill the FYWR in LSA.

 - Upper-Level Writing Requirement